weslumundo/catalog_creation/reprojectin/README.txt

 NOTES
 - needs error handling for bad files/incompatible file types/no wht files found
 - build a flag into method that lets user optionally plot the reference and target side-by-side to check effectiveness
+- push file for difference image creation